• About

 Be a Great PTA, Booster Club, or PTO Treasurer: Make it Official

-With all the important paperwork you need to steward for your PTA, Booster Club, or PTO it can be easy to forget about your personal officer responsibilities.
-To make your treasurer role official make sure you sign and submit your officer paperwork.
-This includes any school district, PTA, or PTO forms and those for your internal use such as your group’s Confidentiality, Ethics, and Conflict of Interest agreement.
-Especially as the group officer in charge of your group’s funds, it’s imperative you submit your CECI paperwork as soon as possible.
+To make your treasurer role official, sign and submit your officer paperwork.
+This includes any school district, PTA, or PTO forms, as well as those for your internal use, such as your group’s Confidentiality, Ethics, and Conflict of Interest agreement.
+Especially as the group officer in charge of your group’s funds, it’s imperative that you submit your CECI paperwork as soon as possible.
+You may also need to complete mandatory training, such as officer training provided by your state’s PTA.

 Learn More about creating smooth PTA, Booster Club, and PTO officer transitions